 There were numerous stocks that rallied on Monday and Tuesday with the broad market pushing higher.
 Here is a list of those stocks that gained a lot of attention following news about the companies.

-Westport Innovations (WPRT) was in the green, closing 12% higher, after it announced that it entered into an agreement with General Motors (GM) to help develop advanced natural gas engine technology.
+Westport Innovations (NASDAQ:WPRT) was in the green, closing 12% higher, after it announced that it entered into an agreement with General Motors (NYSE:GM) to help develop advanced natural gas engine technology.
 Both General Motors and Westport will bring their extensive expertise to develop natural gas engine controls, emissions and performance strategies.